Momobagins/Portfolio/README.md

 # Portfolio

 ## About me
 My name is Monika Bagińska.
-I'm master of physical education and huge part of my life are sport and dance.
+I'm a master of physical education and a huge part of my life are sports and dance.
 Recently I have started to interest of software testing.
 On this site I would like to share my all gained experience from my personal studies and researches.
-From last year I started to develop my skill as manual tester on website uTest, I have completed courses and workshops about software testing and I learned basics of a SQL language.
+From last year I started to develop my skill as a manual tester on website uTest, I have completed courses and workshops about software testing and I learned the basics of the SQL language.
 I’m open minded and I have willingness to learn and to develop in the IT area.
 I have good communication skills, because I work with people in all ages, from children to seniors.
 My English language is also good and I'm constantly learning to improve this skill.
 I am an energetic and friendly person with a positive attitude.
-I would like develop my skills in a professional environment.
+I would like to develop my skills in a professional environment.

 [LinkedIn](https://www.linkedin.com/in/monika-bagi%C5%84ska-a86433107/)